flying0dancing/testudo/readme.md

   "zipSettings": {
     "notes": "[optional] anything here",
     "excludeFileFilters":"[optional] like .git;.gitkeep",
-    "requiredMetadata": [ "the meta-data(under "metadataPath") which need to imported to dpm, make sure they are all csv", "GridRef\\*.csv",
+    "requiredMetadata": [ "the meta-data(under "metadataPath") which need to imported to dpm, make sure they are all csv; it will search src folder and package all named with returnName+_v+version files if you filter some returnId;", "GridRef\\*.csv",
     	"GridRef\\.csv",
     	"Sums\\*01*.csv",